mattermost/docs/source/install/cloud-changelog.md

 #### User Interface (UI)
  - Changed Cloud defaults for ``MaxUsersPerTeam`` and ``MaxChannelsPerTeam`` to 10000.
- - Added a Monthly vs Annual pricing toggle to the pricing modal.
+ - Added a Monthly versus Annual pricing toggle to the pricing modal.

 #### API Changes
  - Added a new API endpoint ``POST /api/v4/groups/:group_id:/restore``.

 ### Bug Fixes
- - Fixed an issue where special characters were not allowed in group mention names.
+ - Fixed an issue where special characters weren't allowed in group mention names.
- - Fixed an issue where screen readers did not read the **Switch Channels** modal header.
+ - Fixed an issue where screen readers didn't read the **Switch Channels** modal header.
  - Fixed an issue in OAuth services where malformed redirect URLs were generated if the registered callback URLs already had static query parameters.
  - Fixed an issue where suggestion dividers were displayed as undefined.

 ### Known Issues
- - Boards linked to a channel you're a member of do not automatically appear on your sidebar unless you're an explicit member of the board.
-As a workaround, you can access the board from the channel RHS or by searching for the board via the board switcher (Ctrl/Cmd+K).
+ - Boards linked to a channel you're a member of doesn't automatically appear on your sidebar unless you're an explicit member of the board.
+As a workaround, you can access the board from the channel RHS, or by searching for the board via the board switcher (Ctrl/Cmd+K).
 Alternatively, you can ask the board admin to add you to the board as an explicit member.
 See the [issue-focalboard-4179](https://github.com/mattermost/focalboard/issues/4179) for more details.
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.

 ## Release 2022-11-17